 The main shrine inside the Assembly Hall at Wat Chammathewi has a single seated Buddha statue below an ornate canopy structure.

 The major point of interest inside the viharn at Wat Chammathewi are the many wall murals depicting scenes from the life of Queen Chammathewi.
 According to legend as a baby the queen was taken by a large bird and dropped at the top of Doi Suthep mountain where she was raised by a hermit until, 13 years later, she was placed on a raft which floated to the Lavo Kingdom (modern day Lopburi) whose rulers adopted her.
-Later, after fighting many battles, the queen became ruler of the Haripunchai Kingdom.
+Later, after fighting many battles, she became ruler of the Haripunchai Kingdom.

 Location of Wat Chammathewi